andrewkho/andrewkho.github.io/docs/index.md

 ## Project Writeups ___

 [breadventure, 2017, updated 2021](/breadventure) -
-using RSTMs, and subsequently, Transformers, to generate terrible bread recipes
+using LSTMs, and subsequently, Transformers, to generate terrible bread recipes

 [synesthesia, 2018](https://multithreaded.stitchfix.com/blog/2018/08/29/synesthesia/) -
 we tried to use personal styling data from Stitch Fix to generate music and it sounded horrible